-The Company operates under three reportable segments, primarily aligned with its geographical locations: (1) FEI-NY, (2) Gillam-FEI; and (3) FEI-Zyfer.
+The Company operates under three reportable segments, primarily aligned with the geographical locations of its subsidiaries: (1) FEI-NY, (2) Gillam-FEI; and (3) FEI-Zyfer.
 Within each segment the Company designs, develops, manufactures and markets precision time and frequency control products for different markets as described below.
 The Company's Chief Executive Officer measures segment performance based on total revenues and profits generated by each geographic center rather than on the specific types of customers or end-users.
-Consequently, the Company determined that limiting the number of segments to the three indicated above appropriately reflects the way the Company's management views the business
+Consequently, the Company determined that limiting the number of segments to the three indicated above appropriately reflects the way the Company's management views the business.

-The Company reports its segment information on an essentially geographic basis.
-The FEI-NY segment, which operates out of the Company's New York headquarters facility also includes the operations of the Company's whollyowned subsidiary, FEI-Asia.
-FEI-Asia functions primarily as a manufacturing facility for the FEI-NY segment.
+The Company reports its segment information on essentially a geographic basis.
+The FEI-NY segment, which operates out of the Company's New York headquarters facility also includes the operations of the Company's wholly-owned subsidiary, FEI-Asia.
+FEI-Asia functions primarily as a manufacturing facility for the FEI-NY segment with minimal sales to outside customers.

 The products for the FEI-NY segment are principally marketed to wireless communications networks, to the commercial and U.S. Government satellite markets and to other U.S. Department of Defense programs.
-The Gillam-FEI segment designs, develops and manufactures products for wireline and network synchronization.
-Its products are currently sold to non-U.S. customers and its US5G system has recently been introduced to the domestic U.S. market.
-The FEI-Zyfer segment designs and manufactures products which incorporate GPS technologies.
-FEI-Zyfer now provides sales and support for the Company's wireline telecommunications family of products including US5G.
+The Gillam-FEI segment operates out of Belgium and France and designs, develops and manufactures products for wireline and network synchronization.
+Its products are currently sold to non-U.S. customers and its US5G system has recently been introduced to the domestic U.S. market through the Company's FEI-Zyfer segment which provides sales and support for the US5G family of products.
+The primary business of the FEI-Zyfer segment, which operates out of California, is the design and manufacture of products which incorporate GPS technologies.
 FEI-Zyfer sells its products to both commercial and U.S. Government customers and collaborates with other FEI segments on joint product development activities.

-During fiscal years 2009 and 2008 approximately 68% and 72%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
-Sales by Gillam-FEI were approximately 22% and 18% of fiscal years 2009 and 2008 consolidated revenues, respectively.
+During fiscal years 2010 and 2009 approximately 59% and 68%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
+Sales by Gillam-FEI were approximately 26% and 22% of fiscal years 2010 and 2009 consolidated revenues, respectively.
+In fiscal years 2010 and 2009, sales for the FEI-Zyfer segment were 23% and 18% of consolidated revenues, respectively.
 (The sum of annual sales percentages exceed 100% due to intersegment sales.)

 Consolidated revenues include sales to end-users in countries located outside of the United States.
-During fiscal years 2009 and 2008, foreign sales comprised 34% and 31%, respectively, of consolidated revenues.
+During fiscal years 2010 and 2009, foreign sales comprised 25% and 34%, respectively, of consolidated revenues.
 Segment information regarding revenues, including foreign sales, operating profits, depreciation and assets is more fully disclosed in Note 15 to the accompanying financial statements.